Maquiladoras do not pay taxes or duties for temporarily imported materials for manufacturing. That’s how foreign investment in Mexico works

 The maquiladora scheme

-To know how the foreign investment in Mexico works, it is necessary to be familiar the concept of maquiladora and how it works in this country.
+To know how the foreign investment in Mexico works, it is necessary to be familiar with the concept of maquiladora and how it works in this country.
 Also, starting a business in Mexico helps to improve economic growth.

 A maquiladora is a business model born in Mexico.
 It consists of a foreign company that decides to set up an additional plant in another country to process materials and help with the economic development in Mexico.

 To do this, materials from another country are imported to be assembled or manufactured.
 Once the material is processed, the merchandise is exported.